Topological superconductivity in quasicrystals: Acknowledgments

-This work was supported by the Japan Society for the Promotion of Science, KAKENHI (Grant No. JP19H05821), and partially by the Natural Sciences and Engineering Research Council of Canada.
+This work was supported by the Japan Society for the Promotion of Science, KAKENHI (Grant No. JP19H05821), and by the Natural Sciences and Engineering Research Council of Canada.
 K.T. is grateful to the Tokyo University of Science for hospitality, where part of the research was performed.
+We thank the anonymous referees for constructive criticisms, which have helped improve the manuscript.